grantek/minisynth32/README.md

   jack is traditionally mounted with the pins facing down, and the alignment notch facing up.
 DIN5 cables have an an arrow at the alignment notch for easy attachment.
-* Connect the DIN jack to the labelled pins on the rear PCB.
+* Connect the DIN jack to the labelled pins on the rear PCB `MIDI_IN` header.
 * Connect the wired rotary encoder to the `ROT_HDR` header.
 * Use a row of 6 female-female jumper wires to connect the front panel's `R_BREAKOUT` header to the rear breakout board's `F_PANEL` header.
 * Fit the top shell and fasten with an M3 screw.